 Our goal is to stop rewarding these irritating behaviours.
 To do this, we must understand what employees expect to gain from being so difficult.
 Some want to feel more in control.
 Some want to feel important and listened to, and some want to avoid outright conflict, but will act out their annoyance or disagreement through other negative behaviours.

-Beverly’s Hot Tips on ways to stop difficult behaviours and reduce the impact of negative attitudes that we encounter in our workplaces.
+Ways to stop difficult behaviours and reduce the impact of negative attitudes that we encounter in our workplaces.

 1. How can we help someone to feel more in control?
 Well, we need to ensure that we have clear job descriptions, are not overloaded and have realistic expectations for what we can accomplish.